mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-code-conventions.md

   print "correct"
 ```

-You may also see the use of the colon (:) in the statments above.
+You may also see the use of the colon (:) in the statements above.
 The colon is used for compound code statements (suites in Python) such as if, while loops.

 ## Whitepace

-While Python can interpret both tabs and spaces as whitespace to the left of a statment, it is reccomended that spaces are used.
+While Python can interpret both tabs and spaces as whitespace to the left of a statement, it is recommended that spaces are used.
 Common practice is to use 4 spaces to denote an indentation.

 ## Code Formatting